 *Time frames are only an approximation.
 Being a good match for the skill description is far more important than the length of time you have been dancing.

-If you register for Level 4 through 7, you will have the opportunity to audition on Friday and Saturday mornings.
+If you register for Level 4 through 7, you will have the opportunity to audition on Saturday morning.
 The format will have social dancing and potentially some learning element.
 No partner is necessary.
 Each level placement will last approximately 20 minutes.
 We will stagger the auditions – running Level 7, then Level 6, Level 5, and finally Level 4.

 Not everyone who tries out will be selected for Level 4 or higher.
 The judges will be selecting ONLY the people that are being chosen for that level.
 This will allow the judges to go as fast as possible and not tire anyone out.

 You may sign up to audition for any level – however, we HIGHLY encourage you to do your best to self-place into the most appropriate level.
-We want these auditions to go as fast as we can make them so that you do not wear yourselves out before class.
+We want these auditions to go as fast so that you do not wear yourselves out before class.
 But if you sign up for Level 7 and then end up not making the cut for Level 7, or Level 6, or Level 5, and then have to participate in level placements for Level 4, you’d be asked to dance a lot.
 Which is crazy.
 Do not do that to yourself!